 Lynne's last solo show "From Como to Homo" won Best of Fringe in San Francisco, 2015, was nominated for Best of North Hollywood Fringe, 2016, gained five star reviews at the Edinburgh Fringe Festival in 2016 and performed to sell out audiences at the 2017 Hollywood and San Diego Fringe Festivals, where she won Best Story Award.

-She launched her latest solo show "Tapping My Way To The Nuthouse" at the 2019 Hollywood Fringe Festival to great acclaim and is happy to announce its Premiere at the Whitefire Theater, Sherman Oaks in November 2019!
+She launched her latest solo show "Tapping My Way To The Nuthouse" at the White Fire theatre to great acclaim in 2019.

 (all photos by Kelli Taylor Squires)